roman-milk/roman-milk.github.io/cleaning-for-mr-quin.md

  'That's huge!' she cried, her hands going to her mouth.
 'Look at the size of it.'
 She looked at her friend in the chair.

  Becky's legs snapped closed.
 She pulled herself upright, hands gripping the chair arms.
 'Bloody hell,' she blurted.
 'Bloody fucking hell!'
-Report_Story #2